There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 What to do

-Pro Tip: If you’ve been late in the past, showing three to six months of consistent, on-time payments can help rebuild trust with lenders.
+Pro Tip: If you’ve been late in the past, showing three to six months of consistent, on-time payments can help rebuild trust with finance partners.

 2. Reduce Your Credit Utilisation Ratio